-The correlation was also found in women (the top 10 percent ran 11 minutes and 59 seconds faster than the bottom 10 percent), but the phenomenon was much more pronounced in men, suggesting a stronger evolutionary selection for running ability.
+The correlation was also found in women (the top 10 per cent ran 11 minutes and 59 seconds faster than the bottom 10 percent), but the phenomenon was much more pronounced in men, suggesting a stronger evolutionary selection for running ability.

-"The observation that endurance running ability is connected to reproductive potential in men suggests that women in our hunter-gatherer past were able to observe running as a signal for a good breeding partner," said study's lead author Danny Longman from Cambridge University.
+"The observation that endurance running ability is connected to reproductive potential in men suggests that women in our hunter-gatherer past were able to observe running as a signal for a good breeding partner," said the study's lead author Danny Longman from Cambridge University.

 Researchers said females might have selected for such athletic endurance when mating during our hunter-gatherer past, perhaps because 'persistence hunting' -- exhausting prey by tirelessly tracking it -- was a vital way to get food.
 In “Persistence Hunting” -- one of the earliest forms of human hunting -- often required running for long distances.

 This may act as a reliable signal of reproductive potential, say the researchers.
 Since increased testosterone exposure in the womb is associated with reproductive success, an association between testosterone and endurance running would make running prowess a reliable signal of male reproductive potential, they argue.

 It was thought that a better hunter would have got more meat and had a healthier and larger family due to providing more meat for his family.
 But hunter-gatherers may have used egalitarian systems with equal meat distribution as we see in remaining tribes today.
 In which case, more meat is not a factor.
 Still, the ability to get meat would signal underlying traits of athletic endurance and intelligence -- to track and outwit prey -- and generosity to contribute to tribal society.